Zeex/samp-plugin-crashdetect/README.md

 semicolon-separated (or colon-separated on Linux) list of paths, similar to the `PATH` variable.
 The path can be absolute or relative to the server root.

+**Is it possible to perform some action whenever a runtime error occurs?**

+Yes, use the `OnRuntimeError(error_code)` callback.
+But remember that if something goes wrong inside of it (i.e. another error) you can end up with infinite recursion!

 Donate
 ------